 The other reason companies miss this is they don't know what they're looking for.
 The corporate world has so thoroughly diluted the Chief of Staff title that most CEOs assume it means a senior EA or a strategy consultant who sits near the corner office.
 So they either hire the wrong person, or they don't hire at all because they can't justify "another admin."

-A real Chief of Staff is not admin.
-A real Chief of Staff is an operator.
+This is the distinction that matters.
+A real Chief of Staff is an operator, not an admin.
 They have to understand how the organization works, how decisions get made, how to manage senior stakeholders, and how to make things happen through people they don't directly control.
-That's a specific skill set, and it's one the military and the IC have been deliberately developing for decades; those institutions figured out a long time ago that senior leaders cannot be effective without it.
+That's a specific skill set, one the military and the IC have spent decades deliberately developing, because those institutions figured out long ago that senior leaders can't be effective without it.

 If you're a CEO, here's the honest test.
 Answer truthfully.